Why are Minimum Order Quantity Contracts Popular in Practice? A Behavioral Investigation

 Academic/Practical Relevance: The behavioral operations management literature has established a tradeoff between complex coordinating and simple non-coordinating contracts.
 This paper fills a gap in the literature by studying whether and how the coordinating MOQ contract attenuates this tradeoff.

 Managerial Implications: We show that the tradeoff between efficiency and complexity can be mitigated by simpler yet efficient contracts.
-Investing in decision support systems can also mitigate this tradeoff, but doing so may be prohibitively costly for smaller firms and firms based in emerging markets.
 Hence, there is considerable benefit to identifying contractual mechanisms that ameliorate the adverse effects of complexity.
+This explains the prevalence of MOQ terms in supply contracts.

-Keywords: Behavioral Operations, Contracts, Buyback, Revenue-sharing, Minimum Order Quantity
+Keywords: Behavioral Operations, Contracts: Minimum Order Quantity, Buyback, Revenue-sharing

 Suggested Citation: Suggested Citation